MallouMerc24/Threat-Hunting-Scenario-CTF-DEAD-IN-THE-WATER/README.md

 **Objective**: Limiting storage prevents new recovery points from being created.

-Under MITRE ATT&CK T1490 (Inhibit System Recovery), the attacker executed the command vssadmin resize shadowstorage /for=C: /on=C: /maxsize=401MB, drastically limiting the storage allocated for Volume Shadow Copies.
+Under MITRE ATT&CK T1490 (Inhibit System Recovery), the attacker executed the command **vssadmin resize shadowstorage /for=C: /on=C: /maxsize=401MB**, drastically limiting the storage allocated for Volume Shadow Copies.
 This action prevented the creation of new recovery points, further inhibiting system recovery and increasing the destructive impact of the attack.

 <img width="688" height="103" alt="image" src="https://github.com/user-attachments/assets/01485089-cd83-4ea3-bf1b-133d13e88431" />